Harrison365/be-mitchs-raer-treasures/README.md

+### Tutor notes:

 - npm i
-- created .env.development (PGDATABASE=mitchs_rare_treasures)
+- created .env.developmen (PGDATABASE=mitchs_rare_treasures)

 * ran 'npm run setup-dbs' twice
 * ran 'npm run seed'
-* edited seed.js to drop treasures and shops tables if they exist
+* build seed.js so it does all the things asked
-* ran 'npm run seed' to check there were no issues
+* ran 'npm run seed' to check there were no issues along the way.

 # Mitch's Rare Treasures